GrayJoKing/Cascade/README.md

 ### Notes:

 * Variables don't necessarily have to be ASCII
-  * They can even be normally instructions, if the command is getting the variable by character
+  * They can even be the same character as instructions, if the command is getting the variable by character
 * The get/put commands wrap around the boundary of the program
-* This language isn't intended to be a Turing Tarpit (something hard to even *program* in), but it *is* meant to be interesting to golf in (finding the shortest program to execute a task), since this result in overlapping logic in a lot of places.
+* This language isn't intended to be a Turing Tarpit (something hard to even *program* in), but it *is* meant to be interesting to golf in (finding the shortest program to execute a task), since this results in overlapping logic in a lot of places.